piurafunk/fun-earthed-arcana/Writerside/topics/Chracter-Backgrounds.md

 When you choose a Background, you have three options:

-- Build a Background by using the rules in the  “Build Your Background” section.
+- Build a Background by using the rules in the  "Build Your Background" section.
-- Select a premade Background from the “Sample Backgrounds” section.
+- Select a premade Background from the "Sample Backgrounds" section.
-- Select a premade Background from the “Sample Backgrounds” section and then customize it with the rules in the “Build Your Background” section.
+- Select a premade Background from the "Sample Backgrounds" section and then customize it with the rules in the "Build Your Background" section.

 No matter which Background you choose, consider these questions from your character's viewpoint: